-On the seventh of February, 2017, history was made on the floor of the US Senate.
-With the vote deadlocked at 50-50, Vice President Mike Pence cast his tie breaking vote, confirming Betsy DeVos as Secretary of Education via a 51-50 vote.
-This was the first time in our nation’s history that the vice president had to break a tie vote for confirming a cabinet position.
+On February 7, 2017, the US Senate made history.
+With the vote deadlocked at 50-50, Vice President Mike Pence cast his tie-breaking vote.
+He confirmed Betsy DeVos as Secretary of Education via a 51-50 vote.
+A vice president broke a tie vote confirming a cabinet position for the first time in US history.
 This demonstrates both the immense importance of the Secretary of Education, as well as the loud discussion surrounding Secretary DeVos’s plans for the department.

 Secretary DeVos has attracted both controversy and support for her views.
-She is a longtime proponent of charter schools and voucher programs, both of which favor private schools and are generally supported by the Republican Party.
+She is a longtime proponent of charter schools and voucher programs.
+Both favor private schools and the Republican Party generally supports that.
 The Democratic Party, which holds a minority of seats in both the House and Senate, has expressed concern that DeVos’s plans favor wealthier families.
-Secretary DeVos has responded to criticism by reaffirming her commitment to all students, and pointed to her efforts to reform the student loan program as an example.
+Secretary DeVos has responded to criticism by reaffirming her commitment to all studentss.
+She pointed to her efforts to reform the student loan program as an example.

 Changes to the Federal Student Loan System.

-In May, Secretary DeVos committed to a major change to the federal student loan system, citing chaos and confusion in the program.
-At the time Secretary DeVos came into her position, nine companies were contracted by the government to manage student loans.
+In May, Secretary Betsy DeVos committed to a major change to the federal student loan system, citing chaos and confusion in the program.
+At the time Secretary DeVos came into her position, the government contracted nine companies to manage student loans.
 In the footsteps of an Obama Administration plan to streamline the process, DeVos posited an “exclusive contract” to one company to somewhat remove the complexity and completely remove the involvement of other companies.
 Secretary DeVos claimed that taxpayers would eventually benefit from this change by saving millions of dollars.
 This elimination of eight companies is in lockstep with both the message of the Trump Administration, which has promised to eliminate unnecessary spending and programs, and the prior Obama Administration, which committed to making the student loan process easier.

-While, at first glance, contracting loans to one company exclusively might seem like a good idea for its simplicity, there were drawbacks to the plan.
-Democrats were concerned that the elimination of the other nine companies would not give more power to the people, it would just give more power to the one company responsible for loans, while Republicans were hesitant to eliminate market competition among the student loan contractors.
-With bipartisan resistance, DeVos announced that the “streamlining” would be nixed, and a new plan would be formulated.
+While, at first glance, contracting loans to one company exclusively might seem like a good idea for its simplicity.
+However, there were drawbacks to the plan.
+Democrats were concerned that the elimination of the other nine companies would not give more power to the people.
+Instead, it would just give more power to the one company responsible for loans.
+Republicans were hesitant to eliminate market competition among the student loan contractors.
+With bipartisan resistance, Betsy DeVos announced that the “streamlining” would be nixed, and a new plan would be formulated.

 A New Plan for Federal Student Loans.